aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/oleobjects/update-a-specific-oleobject-from-excel-worksheet/_index.md

 keywords: "Update an OLE object in an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support updating an OLE object in an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 30
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Update an OLE object in an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Update an OLE object in an Excel worksheet
 ---

 This REST API indicates to `update` an `OLE object` in an Excel worksheet.